Brett-Kennedy/DatasetTester/README.md

 datasets_tester.collect_data(max_num_datasets_used=5, method_pick_sets='pick_first', keep_duplicated_names=False)
 ```

 This collects the first 5 datasets found above.
-Note though, as keep_duplicated_names=False is specified, in cases where openml.org has multiple datasets with the same name, but different versions, only the last version will be collected.
+Note though, as keep_duplicated_names=False is specified here, in cases where openml.org has multiple datasets with the same name, but different versions, only the last version will be collected.

 A call to run_tests() may then be made to test one or more predictors on the collected datasets.
 For example: